X-linked Hypophosphatemia (XLH)

 What causes X-linked hypophosphatemia (XLH)?

 XLH is caused by mutations in the PHEX gene on the X chromosome.
-Mutations in this gene can lead to an increased concentration of fibroblast growth factor 23 (FGF23), a growth hormone that regulates the re-absorption of phosphate in the kidneys.
+It is inherited in an X-linked dominant pattern.
+In 20%-30% of cases, XLH is not inherited but the result of a spontaneous mutation.
+Mutations in this gene can lead to an increased concentration of fibroblast growth factor 23 (FGF23), a growth hormone that regulates the reabsorption of phosphate in the kidneys.
 Too much FGF23 causes phosphate wasting in the kidneys, preventing maintenance of proper phosphate levels in the blood, which causes the symptoms of XLH.

 How is X-linked hypophosphatemia (XLH) diagnosed?